 From a small region near Naples, Italy, straight to your dinner table

 A quick search online will tell you that there are over 10,000 varieties of tomatoes.
-Some of the more well-known ones – Roma, Beefsteak, Grape, Cherry, Heirloom – are staple ingredients in kitchens, cafes, and restaurants around the world.
+Some of the more well-known ones – Roma, Beefsteak, Grape, Cherry, and Heirloom – are staple ingredients in kitchens, cafes, and restaurants around the world.
 But one variety stands above the rest when it comes to cooking: renowned for their plump flesh, low acidity, sweetness, and versatility, San Marzano tomatoes sit atop the culinary throne.

 The origins of the San Marzano tomato can be traced back to San Marzano sul Sarno – a small town in Italy about twenty-five miles southeast of Naples.
 Originally grown in the fertile, volcanic soils of Mount Vesuvius, the first seeds of the variety are fabled to have been received as a gift from the Viceroyalty of Peru to the Kingdom of Naples in 1770.
 And what a gift they are!